rhonegold/copilotyoga/README.md

 Step 2	Define a user or distribution list who will be sending out the communications

-Step 3	Define a user or distribution list to whom you will be send the communications
+Step 3	Define a user or distribution list who will be receiving the communications

 Step 4	Download & deploy the PowerAutomate .zip file using chosen user (https://github.com/sir-benniboy/copilotyoga/blob/main/CopilotYoga_20240823142428.zip)